UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: The UniversalCEFR Dataset

 \subsection{Dataset Statistics}

 The final \textsc{UniversalCEFR} collection comprises \textbf{505,807 CEFR-labeled texts} across \textbf{13 languages} and \textbf{4 scripts} (Latin, Arabic, Devanagari, and Cyrillic).
-Table~\ref{tab:universalcefr_split} shows the overall dataset size and its splits.
-We identified 11,316 instances with invalid or out-of-scope labels (e.g., NA, A+, B) outside the six recognized CEFR labels (A1-C2) and duplicates, which were removed before splitting \textsc{UniversalCEFR} into \textsc{train}, \textsc{dev}, and \textsc{test}.
+Tables~\ref{tab:universalcefr_split} and ~\ref{tab:universalcefr_main_count_grade_coverage} show the overall dataset size, its splits and breakdown per CEFR level per language.
+We identified 11,316 instances with invalid or out-of-scope labels (e.g., NA, A+, B) outside the six recognized CEFR labels (A1–C2) and duplicates, which were removed before splitting \textsc{UniversalCEFR} into \textsc{train}, \textsc{dev}, and \textsc{test}.
 For the \textsc{test}, we set a cap of 200 instances per language and per granularity level.
 Additional dataset statistics can be found in Appendix~\ref{app:full_data_statistics}.

-\subsection{Linguistic Feature Analysis}
+\section{Linguistic Feature Analysis}

 We aim to examine how well a broad set of linguistic features aligns with CEFR proficiency levels across languages in \textsc{UniversalCEFR}.
 We extracted a set of \textbf{100 linguistic features}, grouped into morphosyntactic (62), syntactic (18), length-based (11), lexical (4), readability (2), psycholinguistic (2), and discourse (1) categories.
 A complete and detailed list is available in Appendix \ref{app:appendix-features}.